-- 1. illustrate an understanding of contemporary topics in marketing relating to theories, models, research methods and empirical phenomena; - 2. analyze and assess published journal articles in the field of marketing; - 3. discuss contemporary marketing phenomena and practices; - 4. design an adequate empirical research approach for an analysis of a contemporary topic in marketing.
+No Competence ILO 1 Illustrate Illustrate an understanding of contemporary topics in marketing relating to theories, models, research methods and empirical phenomena.

+2 Ar nalyze Analyze and assess published journal articles in the field of marketing.
+3 Di iscuss Discuss contemporary marketing phenomena and practices.
+4 De Design an adequate empirical research approach for an analysis of a contemporary topic in marketing.